thushan/proxmox-vm-to-ct/readme.md

 chmod +x ./proxmox-vm-to-ct.sh
 ```

-Once downloaded, to create an container for the vm '`the-matrix`' named '`matrix-reloaded`' with the default configuration on your pve storage `local-zfs`:
+Once downloaded, to create an container for the vm '`the-matrix`' named '`matrix-reloaded`' with the [default CT configuration](#default-configuration) on your pve storage `local-zfs`:

 ```shell
 ./proxmox-vm-to-ct.sh --source the-matrix \